forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 ### Required Editions

-**Available in**: Lightning Experience in Enterprise, Performance, Professional and Unlimited Editions.
+**Available in**: Lightning Experience in Enterprise, Performance, Professional, and Unlimited Editions.

 **Available in**: Government Cloud Plus as interoperable.
 Connecting Code Builder to Government Cloud Plus orgs can send data outside the authorization boundary.
 Contact your Salesforce account executive for more details.